-- For the first 25 House points gained, students are rewarded with a prize from the 'rewards bucket'.
-After this, bronze, silver and gold certificates are awarded - Students with the most House points across a Key Stage are also recognised in the termly Key Stage rewards assemblies - Students are recognised termly for either outstanding attendance (Autumn term) or ATL (Spring term) through rewards trips e.g. to the local cinema - Fearnhill Celebration of Achievement ceremonies are held every year.
+- Students with the most House points across a Key Stage are also recognised in the termly Key Stage rewards assemblies - Students are recognised termly for either outstanding attendance (Autumn term) or ATL (Spring term) through rewards trips e.g. to the local cinema - Fearnhill Celebration of Achievement ceremonies are held every year.
 Awards are presented to all deserving students in the presence of staff, students, governors and parents/carers.
-The ceremonies will include all year groups and awards are presented on the recommendation of staff to recognise outstanding achievement and effort in a number of different activities, for example: - · Outstanding academic achievement - Outstanding effort and progress during the year - Services to the community - Sporting achievements - Outstanding success in public examinations - Excellent and outstanding achievement in terms of attendance
+The ceremonies will include all year groups and awards are presented on the recommendation of staff to recognise outstanding achievement and effort in a number of different activities, for example: - Outstanding academic achievement - Outstanding effort and progress during the year - Services to the community - Sporting achievements - Outstanding success in public examinations - Excellent and outstanding achievement in terms of attendance